Wilcolab/Anythink-Market-2a55t/readme.md

 4) To check if docker is working correctly(i.e.the backend should be running and able to connect to your local database), test it by visiting http://localhost:3000/api/ping
 5) Now, to check if the frontend is connected to the backend, go to http://localhost:3001/register and create a new user

-AND THE SETUP IS COMPLET, UP AND RUNNING!!!
+AND THE SETUP IS COMPLETE, UP AND RUNNING!!!